 2. A valid Angling Permit and Environment Agency rod licence must be carried at all times.
 Non-permit holders will be required to purchase a day ticket that covers them during daylight hours (dawn to dusk).

-3. Holders of day and night Angling Permits may fish overnight in accordance with rule 15 the ‘Specimen Fishing Rules’.
-Holders of Angling Permits for day use can fish overnight by purchasing an upgrade ticket to fish at the specified Water for the period that it is bought.
+3. Holders of night Angling Permits may fish overnight in accordance with rule 15 the ‘Specimen Fishing Rules’.
 Non permit holders are not permitted to fish overnight.

 4. The Club now operates a Zero tolerance approach on all Litter including discarded fishing line.
 Any member that is found leaving any form of litter on the bank side will receive an immediate Life Ban.
 No bait to be taken to the waterside in tins, reusable containers only are allowed.
 Members must take all their rubbish home with them and not dispose of them in the bins around the lake.
 Anglers are responsible for the tidiness of their peg.